-Ebola virus and Marburg virus live in animal hosts, and humans can contract the viruses from infected animals.
-After the initial transmission, the viruses can spread from person to person through contact with body fluids or contaminated needles.
+Ebola virus and Marburg virus live in animal hosts.
+Humans can get the viruses from infected animals.
+After the initial transmission, the viruses can spread from person to person through contact with body fluids or unclean items such as infected needles.

 - Severe headache